ubc-library-rc/gis-reference-mapping/content/hands-on2.md

 ---
 layout: default
 title: 2.
-Project Set-up
+Project Set up
 nav_order: 2
 parent: Hands On
 ---
 # Setting up a QGIS Project
 {: .no_toc}

-To begin the Hands-On portion of this workshop, we will open and setup the QGIS project.
+To begin the Hands-On portion of this workshop, we will open and set up the QGIS project.
 This page will introduce you to the QGIS interface, and guide you through loading data, setting the project properties, managing your layers, and creating spatial bookmarks.